Setting Up a WordPress Web Site

 Delete Unneeded Pages

 Remove any unneeded pages.
-For this example, we remove the boilerplate home page that was created when we created the web site.
+For this example, we remove the placeholder home page that was created when we created the web site.

 Deleting unneeded pages